Kiddush levana: 19th century

 At the turn of the 19th century, Dutch authorities had "proscribed the benediction of the new moon".
 S. A. Horodetsky describes how Joseph Perl "upon seeing Jews reciting Kiddush levana, brought the police and dispersed them".
+In 1810, the First French Empire banned Kiddush levana, following a report by Timoléon de Cossé-Brissac.

 In 1837, Abraham Geiger called for ending the public ritual and reverting to the original short Talmudic blessing, a position he later reaffirmed.
 The Supreme Council of the Israelites of Baden banned Kiddush levana.
 Erasmus Scott Calman critiqued Kiddush levana as idolatrous in 1840, as did Samuel Cahen in the same year.
+Calman brought Robert M'Cheyne to a Kiddush levana in Iași, and M'Cheyne repeated Calman's critiques in 1839 and 1841.
 By 1845, Sabbath-Blatt could express surprise "that any enlightened rabbi would concern himself with levana-worship".
 In 1852, Isaac Samuel Reggio wrote that he had initially thought that the public ritual should end, before changing his mind.
-Hirsch Bär Fassel disapproved of jumping during Kiddush levana, and Leopold Schott disapproved of reciting it without a cantor.
+Hirsch Bär Fassel disapproved of jumping during Kiddush levana, and Leopold Schott disapproved of reciting it without a cantor; Isaak Markus Jost sharply criticized the Soferim additions.
+In 1859, Joseph Barclay debated Kiddush levana with several Jews, calling it idolatrous.

 Russian officials first proposed a rabbinic commission to evaluate Kiddush levana in 1851, and regional governors began to restrict its recitation in July 1852.
 In 1854, Pavel Ignatieff commissioned a report from Moisei Berlin on Kiddush levana, which found "obscene (nepristoinye) phrases incorporated within the liturgy", demonstrating a fanatical, messianic undertone.
 This report implicitly declared that the ritual should be banned throughout Imperial Russia.
-Leon Mandelstamm contested Berlin's finding, and ultimately only the post-Talmudic additions were banned, as well as the practice of reciting it outdoors.
-Mandelstamm again published a proposed reform to the ritual in 1861.
+Leon Mandelshtam contested Berlin's finding, and ultimately only the post-Talmudic additions were banned, as well as the practice of reciting it outdoors.
+Mandelshtam again published a proposed reform to the ritual in 1861.

 "Keitzad merakedin beKiddush levana", a parody of Hasidic dance during Kiddush levana in Hermann Schapira's Massechet Hasidim (1869).

 Isaac Baer Levinsohn (d.
 1860) wrote an extended satire of Hasidic dance during Kiddush levana, which circulated among Maskilim in manuscript before being published in 1867.
 Similarly, Hermann Schapira included a parody of Hasidic dance during Kiddush levana in Massechet Hasidim, a spoof Talmudic dialogue he wrote in 1869.
 Ignác Reich (1821–1887) led controversial Kiddush levana services with drum accompaniment and Hasidic-style dancing.